HealperDK/encrypted-django-reversion/README.rst

 encrypted-django-reversion
 ==========================

-This is a forked version of https://github.com/etianen/django-reversion version 3.0.8
+This is a forked version of https://github.com/etianen/django-reversion

+If you are using encrypted value for your models while using django-reversion the effect will be negated since anyone can read the json representation of the object from reversion.
+This package fixes this problem.
-It provides a super simple modification to the Version model changing the serialized_data field from a TextField into a EncryptedTextField.
+It provides a super simple modification to the reversion.Version model changing the field type of:

-This package requires
+- serialized_data
+- object_repr

+from a TextField into a EncryptedTextField (from django-searchable-encrypted-fields).

 Requirements
 ============